erayserter/GoodBlast/README.md

     - `Python 3.11`
     - `PostgreSQL 14`

 ## Implementation Details
 - Users can register and login to the system.
 - After login, users can access endpoints via JWT tokens.
 - Users can enter daily tournaments that are created daily.
+- Users will be assigned to a group with level bucket strategy.
+- Users with different current levels will be assigned to different groups.
+- This can be useful to prevent high level users to compete with low level users.
 - Tournaments created with a cron job a day before it starts.
 - Users can claim rewards if they are elligible for it.
 - If a user progress levels in a tournament with update progress endpoint it will increase their tournament score.